“A wise person should have money in their head, but not in their heart.”

 - To cost a pretty penny – to be very expensive: This car costs a pretty penny!

-- To get sth. for peanuts – to pay practically no money for sth.: Pencils cost peanuts these days.
+- To get something for peanuts / to cost peanuts – to pay practically no money for something: Pencils cost peanuts these days.

-- To buy sth. for a song = to get sth. for peanuts: I bought the tablecloth for a song.
+- To buy something for a song = to get something for peanuts: I bought the tablecloth for a song.

 - To have money to burn – to have a lot of money: He is a successful businessman and they say he has money to burn.